Optical coherence tomography: Introduction

-Interferometric reflectometry of biological tissue, especially of the human eye using short-coherence-length light (also referred to as partially-coherent, low-coherence, or broadband, broad-spectrum, or white light) was investigated in parallel by multiple groups worldwide since 1980s.
-Lending ideas from ultrasound imaging and merging the time-of-flight detection with optical interferometry to detect optical delays in the pico- and femtosecond range as known from the autocorrelator in the 1960's, the technique's development was and is tightly associated with the availability of novel electronic, mechanical and photonic abilities.
+Interferometric reflectometry of biological tissue, especially of the human eye, using short-coherence-length light (also referred to as partially-coherent, low-coherence, or broadband, broad-spectrum, or white light) was investigated in parallel by multiple groups worldwide since the 1980s.
+Lending ideas from ultrasound imaging and merging the time-of-flight detection with optical interferometry to detect optical delays in the pico- and femtosecond range, as known from the autocorrelator in the 1960's, the technique's development was and is tightly associated with the availability of novel electronic, mechanical and photonic abilities.
 Stemming from single lateral point low-coherence interferometry the addition of a wide range of technologies enabled key milestones in this computational imaging technique.
-High-speed axial and lateral scanners, ultra-broad spectrum or ultra-fast spectrally tunable lasers or other high brightness radiation sources, increasingly sensitive detectors, like high resolution and high speed cameras or fast A/D-converters that picked up from and drove ideas in the rapidly developing photonics field, together with the increasing availability of computing power were essential for its birth and success.
+High-speed axial and lateral scanners, ultra-broad spectrum or ultra-fast spectrally tunable lasers or other high-brightness radiation sources, increasingly sensitive detectors, like high-resolution and high-speed cameras or fast A/D-converters that picked up from and drove ideas in the rapidly developing photonics field, together with the increasing availability of computing power, were essential for its birth and success.
 In 1991, David Huang, then a student in James Fujimoto laboratory at Massachusetts Institute of Technology, working with Eric Swanson at the MIT Lincoln Laboratory and colleagues at the Harvard Medical School, successfully demonstrated imaging and called the new imaging modality "optical coherence tomography".
-Since then, OCT with micrometer axial resolution and below and cross-sectional imaging capabilities has become a prominent biomedical imaging technique that has continually improved in technical performance and range of applications.
+Since then, OCT with micrometer axial resolution and below and cross-sectional imaging capabilities, has become a prominent biomedical imaging technique that has continually improved in technical performance and range of applications.
 The improvement in image acquisition rate is particularly spectacular, starting with the original 0.8 Hz axial scan repetition rate to the current commercial clinical OCT systems operating at several hundred kHz and laboratory prototypes at multiple MHz.
 The range of applications has expanded from ophthalmology to cardiology and other medical specialties.
 For their roles in the invention of OCT, Fujimoto, Huang, and Swanson received the 2023 Lasker-DeBakey Clinical Medical Research Award and the National Medal of Technology and Innovation.
 These developments have been reviewed in articles written for the general scientific and medical readership.